yolly98/ToMovier/README.md

 # ToMovier

-ToMovier is a simple web app usefull to keep in mind all series and film that you watched, are watching and want watch in the futere.
+ToMovier is a simple web app usefull to keep in mind all series and film that you watched, are watching and want watch in the future.

 ## Technologies
 ### Frontend